react-gjs/renderer/README.md

 A React renderer for the [Gnome JS](https://gjs.guide/about/).
 It provides components and methods allowing to use React to build native Gnome GTK applications.

+This is the renderer used by the [React Gnome](https://github.com/react-gjs/react-gnome), which is the recommended way of bundling applications using this renderer.

 _This is still a work in progress, bugs and missing features are expected._

 ## Elements of Gtk3